GURU1302/Graph-Algos/README.md

 # Graph-Algos
-This section comtain all the algorithm of Graph Topic in C++ language.
+This section contain all the algorithm of Graph Topic in C++ language.

 INDEX: